-How to calculate Google Seller Ratings’ effect on Adwords
+How to calculate Google Seller Ratings’ effect on CTR for Google Ads

-Google has recently made the automated Adwords extension Google Seller Ratings (GSR) available in all markets.
-This means companies across the globe can take advantage of the benefits GSR provides in search marketing efforts.
+In case you missed it, the powerful search marketing effects of Google Seller Ratings (GSRs), are now available in all markets.
+This means companies across the globe can take advantage of the benefits GSRs provides in search marketing efforts.

-Google states Seller Ratings can boost your text ads’ CTR by up to 10% which can make a big difference to any company battling with their competitors on Adwords.
+Google states Seller Ratings can boost your text ads’ CTR by up to 10% which can make a big difference to any company battling with their competitors on Google ads.

-For an optimized Adwords campaign running with a decent budget, just increasing the CTR 1% can generate a lot of money in additional revenue and can also lead to significant savings when Google’s bill comes around!
+For an optimized Google Ads campaign running with a decent budget, just increasing the CTR 1% can generate a lot of money in additional revenue and can also lead to significant savings when Google’s bill comes around.

 Google Seller Ratings showcase advertisers with high ratings (above 3.5 stars) aggregated by Google from reputable business review sources.
 Here’s an example below.

-Google Seller Ratings are displayed in text ads in Adwords, Search Network campaigns, and on Shopping Ads in Google Shopping.
+Google Seller Ratings are displayed in text ads in Google ads, Search Network campaigns, and on Shopping Ads in Google Shopping.

 How effective is Google Seller Ratings for your company?